mattecasu/rdf-neo/README.md

 ## Run

-Change application.properties if needed, and then Run RdfToNeoImporter's main, e.g. with
+Change application.yaml if needed, and then Run RdfToNeoImporter's main, e.g. with

 ```bash